 |SOCI 105C||Introduction to Sociology||3||0||3|

-- Personal interview with Department Chair and/or faculty member may be required.
+- Personal interview with department chair and/or faculty member

 - A criminal record check is required of all students before all clinical experiences in the schools.

-The health and safety of children, adolescents and other learners is of paramount concern in the Education Program.
-Applicants for teaching positions in public and private schools in New Hampshire should be aware that background checks through the New Hampshire Department of Safety must be completed by potential employers prior to employment.
+- The health and safety of children, adolescents, and other learners is of paramount concern.
+Applicants for teaching positions in public and private schools in N.H. should be aware that background checks through the N.H.
+Department of Safety must be completed by potential employers prior to employment.

-Applicants who have been in difficulty with the law, depending upon the nature of their experience, may not be employable or even eligible for field experience.
-Applicants are advised that such matters may be discussed during an admission interview so that future goals to be a teacher will not be compromised.
+- Applicants who have been in difficulty with the law, depending upon the nature of the problem, may not be employable or even eligible for practica.
+Applicants need to discuss these issues in an interview or meeting so future goals will not be compromised.

-Technical Standards have been established to provide guidance to students as to skills and abilities required to function successfully in the program and ultimately in the public and/or private school classroom as teachers.
-Applicants who think they may not be able to meet one or more of the technical standards should contact program faculty members to discuss individual cases.
-Department Faculty will give serious consideration to all academically qualified candidates providing that the technical standards can be met with reasonable accommodations.
-Students in the Education Program must have sufficient strength, stamina and motor coordination to perform the following:
+These have been established to provide guidance to students about the skills and abilities required to function successfully in public and/or private school classroom as teachers.
+Applicants who think they may not be able to meet one or more of the technical standards should contact program faculty members.
+Department faculty will give serious consideration to all academically qualified candidates as long as technical standards can be met with reasonable accommodations.
+Students in the Education program must have sufficient strength, stamina, and motor coordination to perform the following:

-- Sufficient hearing and visual acuity to ensure a safe environment and ability to respond quickly in the event of emergency;
+- Hearing and visual acuity to ensure a safe environment and respond quickly in the event of emergency

-- Sufficient verbal ability to express and exchange information and ideas as well as to interpret important instructions to children, adolescents, colleagues, and parents;
+- Verbal ability to express and exchange information and interpret important instructions

-- Sufficient writing skills to accurately record students’ daily progress and milestones as well as a variety of reports;
+- Writing skills to record students’ daily progress and milestones as well as a variety of reports

-- Ability to work with frequent interruptions, to respond appropriately to unexpected situations, and to cope with extreme variations in workload and stress levels.
+- Emotional health to work with frequent interruptions, respond appropriately to unexpected situations, and cope with extreme variations in workload and stress levels